 Blue Nude, 1902 by Pablo Picasso

-Blue Nude is one of Pablo Picasso’s early masterpieces.
-It was created in 1902 at a time when Pablo Picasso was still mourning over a friend’s tragic death.
-It is one of Picasso’s artworks during his “blue period” and has undoubtedly exemplified the kind of talent that he possessed as it highlights the deepest feelings while using only one color to effectively express it.
+Blue Nude is one of Pablo Picasso's master piece in his early years.
+It was painted in 1902 and after one of his close friend tragically died, he mourned over it for a long time and was in a depressive mode.
+It is one of Picasso's paintings during his blue period and has without a doubt proved Picasso's talent on highlighting the deepest emotions while using only one color to effectively express it.

-Blue Nude painting has perfectly made use of the exquisite blend of textures to make it One of Pablo Picasso’s most sought after masterpieces.
-At a time when depression has swarmed Picasso, he was still able to use it to his advantage to come up with a piece that is still clamoured by many art aficionados at this time.
+Blue Nude has splendidly made utilization of the wonderful mix of surfaces to make it One of Pablo Picasso's most popular masterpieces.
+Even during Picasso was swamped with depression, he was still able to use it to his advantage to come up with a piece that is still clamored by many art aficionados at this time.